daniellesloan/studyGroup/lessons/SG-T22-MakingmapsinArcGIS&R/README.md

 "Why use R for making maps" - Ieuan Jones

+**Language & programmes:**
+ArcGIS
+R
+R Studio

 **Who is it for:**
 Suitable for anyone interested in using maps as part of their research.

+**What you need:**

+Access to R. Available at: [The  Project for Statistical Computing](https://www.r-project.org/)

+Access to ArcGIS.
+Available at: [University of Aberdeen Software centre](https://www.abdn.ac.uk/it/student/pcs/sds.php)

 ### Files
 **.....Rmd**